Auth0

 As stated earlier, the only user attributes that are asserted by Auth0 are the names and email claims as requested by the "profile" and "email" scopes.
 So you see above that "family_name", "given_name" and "name" values all transferred from CILogon to Auth0 to the client in the usual OIDC claims.

 The additional user attributes as requested by the "org.cilogon.userinfo" scope come through in the special "https---cilogon_org-" scoped values.
-This is handled by the special "CILogon Namespaced Claims" Rule entered earlier.
+This is handled by the special "CILogon Claims" Action created earlier.
 So again your application will need to perform some post-processing of these claim names to strip off "https---cilogon_org-" in order to get the actual claims asserted by CILogon.